barry-jay-personal/blog/2024-12-09-poetry-to-prose.md

 I'm not allowed to have two blogs; and now I can't even see the files to make them public again.
 So I'm just making a regular repository (sigh).
-Also, tried to use latex for the displays above but usual latex syntax isn't working, at least in preview.
 You can make pull requests or write me direct on Barry.Jay8@gmail.com